goodvibes2/BackupGnuCashWin/src/backupgnucash/classes/org/openjfx/README.md

    **GNU/Linux**
    ```
      cd /home/[USERNAME]/NetBeansProjects
-     tar zxf BackupGnuCashLinux-v.nn.tar.gz
+     tar zxf BackupGnuCashLinux-v.n.n.tar.gz
    ```
-   where v.nn is the required release.
+   where v.n.n is the required release.

    **Windows**
    Use 7-Zip in a command prompt window to unpack all the files from the